-- (a) Each business that is required to complete a cybersecurity audit pursuant to this Article shall submit to the Agency either: - (1) A written certification that the business complied with the requirements set forth in this Article during the 12 months that the audit covers; or - (2) A written acknowledgment that the business did not fully comply with the requirements set forth in this Article during the 12 months that the audit covers.
-The written acknowledgement shall: - (A) Identify all sections and subsections of this Article that the business has not complied with and describe the nature and extent of such noncompliance; and - (B) Provide a remediation timeline or confirmation that remediation has been completed. - (b) The written certification or written acknowledgment shall be submitted to the Agency [timing and form of submission TBD] and shall identify the 12 months that the audit covers. - (c) The written certification or written acknowledgment shall be signed by a member of the board or governing body, or if no such board or equivalent body exists, the business's highest-ranking executive with authority to bind the business.
+- (a) Each business that is required to complete a cybersecurity audit pursuant to this Article shall annually submit to the Agency either: - A written certification that the business complied with the requirements set forth in this Article-during the 12 months that the audit covers; or

+- (2) A written acknowledgment that the business did not fully comply with the requirements set forth in this Article during the 12 months that the audit covers.
+The written acknowledgement shall: - (A) Identify all sections and subsections of this Article that the business has not complied with and describe the nature and extent of such noncompliance; and - (B) Provide a remediation timeline or confirmation that remediation has been completed. - (b) The written certification or written acknowledgment shall be submitted to the Agency [timing and form of submission TBD] and shall identify the 12 months that the audit covers. - (c) The written certification or written acknowledgment shall be signed and dated by a member of the board or governing body, or if no such board or equivalent body exists, the business's highest-ranking executive with authority to bind the business-and who is responsible for oversight of the business's cybersecurity-audit compliance.
+It also shall include a statement that certifies that the signatory has reviewed and understands the findings of the cybersecurity audit.
 The signatory shall include their name and title.